Coronation of the British monarch: English coronations

 English coronations were traditionally held at Westminster Abbey, with the monarch seated on the Coronation Chair.
-Main elements of the coronation service and the earliest form of oath can be traced to the ceremony devised by Saint Dunstan for King Edgar's coronation in 973 AD at Bath Abbey.
-It drew on ceremonies used by the kings of the Franks and those used in the ordination of bishops.
-Two versions of coronation services, known as ordines (from the Latin ordo meaning "order") or recensions, survive from before the Norman Conquest.
-It is not known if the first recension was ever used in England, and it was the second recension which was used by Edgar in 973 and by subsequent Anglo-Saxon and early Norman kings.
+The main elements of the service, as well as the earliest form of the coronation oath, can be traced to the rite devised by Saint Dunstan for the coronation of King Edgar in 973 AD at Bath Abbey.
+Dunstan's ceremony drew on the coronation practices of the Franks and on the liturgy used in the ordination of bishops.
+Two versions of the early coronation service, known as ordines (from the Latin ordo, meaning 'order') or recensions, survive from before the Norman Conquest.
+It is not known whether the first recension was ever used in England; the second recension was used for Edgar's coronation in 973 and for those of subsequent Anglo-Saxon and early Norman kings.